Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Justice: Just behavior or treatment; A concern for justice, peace, and genuine respect for all people

-This is the oxford definition of a word that has been the clarion call for many movements and revolutions.
-It is reason given for human actions ranging from trials and executions, to war and extreme violence against other groups.
+This is the Oxford definition of a word that has been the clarion call for many movements and revolutions.
+It is the reason given for human actions ranging from trials and executions to war and extreme violence against other groups.
 It is cherished as the intangible light in the often dark world of human existence, clung to by the oppressed and the wronged even when it cannot be physically achieved.
-Justice is spoken of in an away like it is somehow transcendent of the boundaries of human experience, covering it like an umbrella.
+Justice is spoken of in a way like it is somehow transcendent of the boundaries of human experience, covering it like an umbrella.
 Yet it is at the same time almost inescapably bound to human actions and interpretations as well.

 We live in an era that is filled with clamor from various groups and individuals.
-They demand their rights and sovereignty be respected on the basis of either their liberties to their own lives and their domains protected from others intruding upon it.
+They demand their rights and sovereignty be respected on the basis of their liberties and their own lives and their domains protected from others intruding upon it.
 And this has inevitably led to clashes between the different interpretations.
-The violent protests in Berkley are a perfect example.
+The violent protests in Berkeley in 2017 are a perfect example.

-The side of the ultra right claims the right of freedom of speech to speak on their conservative and racist views on the campus.
-While the ultra left claims to be shutting down those rights primarily because it’s racist and ultra conservative.
-Or as one teacher from the campus put it, “It’s just wrong.”
+In Berkeley, the side of the ultra-right claimed the right of freedom of speech to speak their conservative and racist views on the campus, while the ultra-left claimed to be shutting down those rights primarily because they were racist and ultra-conservative.
+Or, as one teacher from the campus put it, “It’s just wrong.”

-Both sides want justice, but that justice not only conflicts with each other, but has turned into a fight about something else.
+Both sides wanted justice, but that justice was in conflict, and it also turned into a fight about something else.

-Again, they want justice, but are diametrically on opposite sides.
-If we are going by the Oxford definition of justice that says it is a respect for all human beings, why is their problem?
+Again, they want justice, but they are diametrically on opposite sides.
+If we are going by the Oxford definition of justice that says it is a respect for all human beings, why is there a problem?
 I think the reason lies in the next word below.

 Power: The ability or capacity to do something or act in a particular war; The capacity or ability to direct or influence behavior of others or the course of events; Physical strength and force exerted by something or someone

-Since the election of Donald Trump to the highest office in the country, I have more and more often heard opponents of him, of varying ages and gender, talk about the need to gather more power to get him out of office…because of justice.
-Many had felt a collective sense of helplessness in the beginning of his term because the progressive, utopian dream they had felt we were moving towards was suddenly going in reverse and wanted it to stop it.
+Since the election of Donald Trump to the highest office in the country, I have more and more often heard opponents of his, of varying ages and gender, talk about the need to gather more power to get him out of office—because of justice.
+Many had felt a collective sense of helplessness in the beginning of his term because the progressive, utopian dream they had felt we were moving towards was suddenly going in reverse, and they wanted to stop it.

-As the months went on, the talk of more power did not cease and it was often used synonymously with justice.
-Whether it was power in the courts and laws, power in self-defense against violent racists and homophobes, or power to stop the spreading of hate ideology like what we see in Berkley, there is an increasing desire to gain the ‘capacity of influence’ to create action.
+As the months went on, the talk of more power did not cease, and it was often used synonymously with justice.
+Whether it was power in the courts and laws, power in self-defense against violent racists and homophobes, or power to stop the spreading of hate ideology like what we saw in Berkeley, there is an increasing desire to gain the ‘capacity of influence’ to create action.

-Conversely, many on the opposite side of the field feel the need primarily for legal power.
-To have control in the government to remove policies they feel have been harmful to them, or enact policies that are more in their favor.
+Conversely, many on the opposite side of the field feel the need primarily for legal power—to have control in the government to remove policies they feel have been harmful to them, or to enact policies that are more in their favor.
 Where there are violent confrontations, there is growing talk of gaining more forceful power through self-defense because of the battles with ultra-leftists.

 So more and more, the nature of the debate is changing from a spirit of justice to a spirit of control.